Locality, Quantum Fluctuations, and Scrambling: General formalism of operator dynamics and its relation to the out-of-time-ordered correlator

 Using the decoupling channel identity, we obtain that \be \phi(r,t)=1-F(r,t)=\sum\limits |c(\mathcal{S})|^2 \frac{1}{N}\left ( \sum\limits_a w(\mathcal{S}_{r,a}) \right ) \ee where $\mathcal{S}_{r,a}$ is the $r,a$ Pauli operator in the string $\mathcal{S}$ and the weight is $w(\sigma^\alpha)=1-\delta_{\alpha 0}$.
 Therefore $\phi(r,t)$ measures the average number of nontrivial local operators within a single spin cluster located at $r$, growing from $0$ and saturating to $3/4$ in a thermalizing system.
 Similarly, the averaged squared commutator $C(r,t)$ equals $\frac{8}{3}\phi(r,t)$.
 There are two implications.
 First, $C(r,t)$ does not depend on the phase information of the coefficients $c(\mathcal{S})$ (which are in fact real for Hermitian $W(t)$), since it is completely determined by the probability distribution $|c(\mathcal{S})|^2$.
 Second, $C(r,t)$ does not care about the specific operator configuration $\mathcal{S}$, since only the number of non-trivial operators matters.
 Both features significantly simplify the calculations.

 In general, dealing with the Schr\"odinger equation is overcomplicated for the purposes of studying operator dynamics due to the unimportant phase information and associated high operator entanglement entropy.
 However, deriving a closed set of dynamical equations for the operator probability $|c(\mathcal{S})|^2$ from the Schr\"odinger equation is difficult.
-Random circuit models are useful to overcome this difficulty by introducing disorder as a dephasing mechanism, making the probability distribution dynamics tractable both numerically and analytically, for example, in recent studies of the HRC.
+Random circuit models are useful to overcome this difficulty by introducing disorder as a dephasing mechanism, making the probability distribution dynamics tractable both numerically and analytically, for example, in recent studies of the Haar random brickwork circuit.
 This paper introduces another class of random circuit models, the Brownian coupled cluster (BCC), describing the dynamics of a system of coupled spin clusters with interaction random both in space and time.
-BCC can be regarded as a smoother version of HRC, in which the interactions are only between pairs of spins (or more generally, few-body) even in the large $N$ limit, and thus is naturally more tied to holographic and SYK models.
-While in the HRC, the dimension of the on-site Hilbert space does not qualitatively affect the operator dynamics, in the BCC, we expect a smooth crossover from the HRC result for small $N$ to holographic and SYK physics physics in the large $N$ limit.
+BCC can be regarded as a smoother version of the random brickwork circuit, in which the interactions are only between pairs of spins (or more generally, few-body) even in the large $N$ limit, and thus is naturally more tied to holographic and SYK models.
+While in the random brickwork circuit, the dimension of the on-site Hilbert space does not qualitatively affect the operator dynamics, in the BCC, we expect a smooth crossover from the random brickwork circuit result for small $N$ to holographic and SYK physics physics in the large $N$ limit.